 - Sensing and responding to the surrounding environment.
-Because most bacterial and archaeal cells are surrounded by a cell wall, some pattern of "external structures" is necessary to sense their environment and respond to it or other cells. - Compartmentation of metabolism.
+Because most bacterial and archaeal cells are surrounded by a cell wall, some pattern of "external structures" is necessary to sense their environment and respond to it or other cells such as for quorum sensing and motility. - Compartmentation of metabolism.
 As described in Chapter 3, cell metabolism must be segregated from the exterior environment and yet be able to transport materials to and from that environment.
+In addition, protection from osmotic pressure due to water movement into cells must be in place.
+The "cell envelope" fulfills those roles.